rosswilson/gym-track/docs/ssl.md

 }
 ```

-Create an AWS IAM User for the server, e.g. `calcium` and assign it the new policy.
+Create an AWS IAM User for the server, e.g. `calcium-server` and assign it the new policy.

 Generate a secret key pair, and create a file on the server called `/root/.aws/credentials` with the following contents: